What is Concordis?

 Once they are in progress, maps will be available for viewing on the platform by everyone, indefinitely.

-Anyone can issue a challenge or make a donation, but only trained Concordis map makers, administrators, and staff can create and edit maps.
-This assures that maps will be well-researched, high quality documents of actual use, and provides an extra layer of security against trolls and other bad faith actors.
+Anyone can issue a challenge or make a donation, but only trained Concordis map editors, administrators, and staff can create and edit maps.
+This assures that maps will be well-researched, clear, neutral, high quality documents of actual use, and provides an extra layer of security against trolls and other bad faith actors.

 If the public is ever dissatisfied with the quality of a map, they may crowdfund the participation of their chosen thought leader or specialist, who can forward their preferred arguments in any argument map.